Barrett officially becomes Supreme Court justice as John Roberts administers oath in private ceremony

 "Upon administration of that oath, she will be able to begin to participate in the work of the Court," the Supreme Court said in a press release, adding that a "formal investiture ceremony will take place at a special sitting of the Court in the Courtroom at a later date."

-Barrett's confirmation process took place speedily following her nomination.
+Barrett's confirmation process quickly took place following her nomination.
 After the Senate Judiciary Committee held a hearing and voted Thursday to advance her nomination to the Senate floor, Senate Republicans swiftly voted Sunday to limit debate on the matter before holding a confirmation vote Monday evening.

 ROMNEY PRAISES SUPREME COURT NOMINEE BARRETT'S 'INTEGRITY,' SLAMS 'DIVISION AND CONTEMPT FOR OTHERS' IN US